Morristown, New Jersey: 19th century

 Jacob Arnold's Tavern, the first headquarters for Washington in Morristown and site of Benedict Arnold's 1780 trial, was purchased by Morristown historian Julia Keese Nelson Colles (1840-1913) to save it from demolition in 1886.
 It was moved by horse-power in the winter of 1887 from "the green" (after being stuck on Bank Street for about six weeks) to a site 0.5 mi south on Mount Kemble Avenue at what is now a parking lot for the Atlantic RIMM Rehabilitation Hospital.
 It became a boarding house for four years until it was converted by the Grey Nuns from Montreal into All Souls' Hospital, the first general hospital in Morris County.
 George and Martha Washington's second floor ballroom became a chapel and the first floor tavern became a ward for patients.
 In 1910, the late Augustus Lefebvre Revere (brother of hospital founder Paul Revere) willed the Hospital $10,000 to be used for the erection of a new building.
 This fund was used 8 years later when the original Arnold's Tavern building was lost to a fire.
 The entire organization, nurses, doctors, and patients of All Souls' Hospital were then moved across Mount Kemble Avenue, U.S. Route 202, to the newly built brick hospital building.
 All Souls' was set to close because of financial difficulties in the late 1960s.
 In 1973, it became Community Medical Center.
 In 1977, the center became bankrupt and was purchased by the then new and larger Morristown Memorial Hospital, which is now the Morristown Medical Center.

 On December 18, 1843, the Bethel African Methodist Episcopal Church was incorporated.
 This was the first congregation established by blacks in Morris County.
 It is still active.
 The first site of the Church was located at 13 Spring Street and served as the only schoolhouse for colored children until 1870.
 The Church relocated to its present site at 59 Spring Street in 1874.

 The first Jews moved to Morristown in the 1850s, but much larger numbers of Ashkenazi Jews migrated to the region from Eastern Europe in the 1890s, which led to the incorporation of the Morristown Jewish Center in 1899.
 Today there are several Jewish synagogues in Morristown reflecting the diversity of the community.

 In the 1880s, the town's residents were primarily farmers.
-The small amount of stores in the Morristown Green town center were only open during the evening to accommodate farmers who did not leave their work during the daytime.
+The small number of stores in the Morristown Green town center were only open during the evening to accommodate farmers who did not leave their work during the daytime.
 There were only a few stores in town, including Adams & Fairchild grocers and P. H. Hoffman & Son clothiers, both located in the Arnold's Tavern on the Morristown Green.